 About Dr. Kannan's research

-Human tissue maintains a steady-state and function using different types of cells and their relative numbers to fulfill their physiological roles.
+Human tissue maintains a steady state and function using different types of cells and their relative numbers to fulfill their physiological roles.
 Pools of long-lived self-renewing stem cells in such tissue ensure a constant supply of cells needed for tissue renewal.

-During tissue renewal, stem cells transition through different molecular states, ultimately acquiring a terminal (mature) cell-state.
+During tissue renewal, stem cells transition through different molecular states, ultimately acquiring a terminal (mature) cell state.

-Primitive (stem and progenitor) cell-state has been implicated as the cell of origin for cancers in various tissues.
+Primitive (stem and progenitor) cell state has been implicated as the cell of origin for cancers in various tissues.
 A large body of epidemiologic studies has identified a number of cancer risk factors, such as sex and age and various genetic, environmental and lifestyle factors.

-Acquisition of altered molecular features, in response to these risk factors, in the ostensibly normal primitive cell compartments, may lead to distortions in molecular states and their transitions, ultimately generating aberrant clones with increased risk of mutagenesis and cancer initiation.
+Acquisition of altered molecular features in response to these risk factors, in the ostensibly normal primitive cell compartments, may lead to distortions in molecular states and their transitions, ultimately generating aberrant clones with increased risk of mutagenesis and cancer initiation.

-Therefore, a clear understanding of stem cell differentiation processes and the biology of cancer risk associated with early changes in stem and progenitor cells is important to reduce or prevent cancer risk.
+Scientists have insufficient knowledge about the physiological mechanisms regulating stem cells and their molecular transitions and vulnerability to acquiring mutagenic or oncogenic states in conditions such as aging and cancer.
+A clear understanding of stem cell differentiation processes and the biology of cancer risk associated with early changes in stem and progenitor cells is important to reduce or prevent cancer risk.

-Other facilities to which our trainees have access include digital PCR, 10x Genomics, nanostring technology, mass and flow cytometers (analyzers and sorters), confocal laser microscopes, and animal facilities.
+Other lab facilities to which our trainees have access include digital PCR, 10x Genomics, nanostring technology, mass and flow cytometers (analyzers and sorters), confocal laser microscopes, and animal facilities.

-Because Dr. Kannan is a faculty member of the Mayo Clinic Cancer Center, the lab team has access to a wealth of shared resources, including the Bioinformatics Core, Cytogenetics Core, Pathology Research Core and others.
+Because Dr. Kannan is a faculty member of the Mayo Clinic Comprehensive Cancer Center, the lab team also has access to a wealth of shared resources, including the Bioinformatics Core, Cytogenetics Core, Pathology Research Core and others.
 In addition, lab trainees have access to cutting-edge technologies through Mayo Clinic core resources and to many opportunities for professional development and leadership.